 Katherine is Chief Commercial Officer and MD, UK and Europe for Healthy.io a digital healthcare startup leveraging smartphone and cloud technology to offer access to the benefits of colour-based healthcare and medical imaging.

-Katherine has worked in healthcare for 26 years: 15 years in the UK National Health Service in both provider and payer roles and 11 years with UnitedHealth Group where she was the Chief Executive of UnitedHealth UK and latterly the Chief Growth Officer for Optum International where she had responsibility for sales, account management and growth strategy.
+She has worked in healthcare for 26 years.
+Firstly, 15 years in the UK National Health Service in both provider and payer roles, and then 11 years with UnitedHealth Group.
+Here, she was the Chief Executive of UnitedHealth UK and latterly the Chief Growth Officer for Optum International, where she had responsibility for sales, account management and growth strategy.

 Wol is the Managing Partner of private equity investor Livingbridge.
-Wol holds a number of non-executive positions and he is a former Chairman of the British Private Equity and Venture Capital Association.
-He has been a Governor at the London School of Economics and Political Science since 2002.
+He holds a number of non-executive positions.
+Formerly, he was Chairman of the British Private Equity and Venture Capital Association.
+Wol has been a Governor at the London School of Economics and Political Science since 2002.
 He became Chairman of the Charity in October 2015.

 Tom is the Director of Investments at Church Commissioners for England.
 He began his career as a graduate trainee at Royal Sun Alliance Investment Management.
-He then joined Schroders and held a variety of different roles culminating in becoming Head of Investment – Multi-Manager.
-He chairs our Investment Committee and is also a Board member of the Pension Protection Fund.
+Following this, Tom then joined Schroders and held a variety of different roles culminating in becoming Head of Investment – Multi-Manager.
+Presently, he chairs our Investment Committee and is also a Board member of the Pension Protection Fund.

 Yasemin is the Deputy Chief Investment Officer for higher risk strategies at CDC Group.
-She previously covered Digital Identity and Innovation at Omidyar Network, and served in several roles at J.P.
+Previously, she covered Digital Identity and Innovation at Omidyar Network, and served in several roles at J.P.
 Morgan in London across derivatives and impact investing.
-Yasemin earned a Master of Science with merit in financial mathematics from King’s College London.
+In addition, Yasemin earned a Master of Science with merit in financial mathematics from King’s College London.

 Dr Ian Abbs is Medical Director, Guy’s and St Thomas’ NHS Foundation Trust.
 In addition to his clinical work, Ian was closely involved in work to integrate with Lambeth and Southwark community services.